Bringing Rosemary home will be a lifesaver as it offers numerous health benefits and aesthetic beauty, filling your space with its sweet smell.

 - Consuming too much Rosemary oil or Rosemary leaves can induce vomiting, redness in the skin, and sensitivity to the sun.

-- If pregnant women take too much Rosemary, it can bring complications to the pregnancy and even lead to miscarriage.
+- Too much Rosemary can bring complications to the pregnancy and even lead to miscarriage.

-- If you consume a large amount of Rosemary, you will show anomalies like spasms, lung fluid, and even a coma.
+- Consumption of a large amount of Rosemary will show anomalies like spasms, lung fluid, and even a coma.

 - A high amount of Rosemary intake can also lead to kidney failure.